Saskia-Dwarshuis/Auto-Texture-File-Assigner-MtoA/README.md

 ## Automatic Texture File Assigner (for Maya and Arnold's aiStandardSurface)

+### The Why

-Do you ever get frustrated with assigning textures to aiStandsardSurface?
-Does having to create each file node, assign each file path, and change the file color space as needed take more time than it should?
-Are minutes of your day wasted on the tedium of clicking things that really should not need to be clicked?
-Well fear no more!
+Having to assign texture files to aiStandardSurface is not fun.
+Creating each file node, assigning each file path, and changing the file color space as needed is tedious work that often takes more time than it should. *AutoTextureFileAssignerMtoA.py* is a script designed to mostly automate this process for you.

+### The What

+[Describe process]

+### The How

+[Assign as a hotkey]

+### Notices

 Tested in Maya 2020/Python 2.7.11.
 Backwards or forwards compatibility with different Maya or Python versions is not guaranteed.

-Released under MIT License (see LICENSE.md for more details.)
+Released under MIT License (see [LICENSE.md](/LICENSE.md) for more details.)